single-cell-data/SOMA/rfcs/profiler.md

 ## Metrics & Alerts

-A metric for performance and memory regression should be designed and implemented.
+A metric for performance and memory regression should be designed and implemented which supports profiling processes and also querying of profile stats.
 The use of custom profilers can be conditional on detection of regression.
-The idea being once a regression is detected, we rerun the process with custom profilers to avoid slowing down normal execution.
+This tool supports querying its data for investigating regressions or hotspots.

 ## Security & Data Privacy

-The central DB can pose a risk if that gets compromised as it reveals the history of all of the Single Cell Dataset runs.
+The central DB can pose a risk if that gets compromised as it reveals the history of all the profiling runs.

 ## Estimated Cost